 Fear the Lord and live that out in front of your children.
 A life so lived by the parents will provide a secure fortress and refuge for their children.
 Do you love your children and wish the Lord’s best for them?
 Then be sure, Dad and Mom, that you model for them a life of both loving and fearing God.

-We Christians have the blessing of living an an age of grace, not under the Mosaic Law.
+We Christians have the blessing of living in a dispensation of grace, not under the Mosaic Law.
 But we have already read that the grace of God demands a godly life (Titus 2:11-15).
 And at the end, not just the lost, but all of us (“we must all”) stand before the judgment seat of Christ.
 The Lord will evaluate “the things [we have] done in the body, whether good or bad.”

 In the light of that unavoidable appearance before the Lord’s judgment seat, the apostle Paul says, “…we know what it is to fear the Lord.”
 And that entirely appropriate fear of God drives us to “try to persuade others” to turn from their sins to a forgiving Savior.